Cisco SDWAN Demo

 banner image

-Advantages of Using DTP
+Advantages of DTP

 Here are five advantages of Dynamic Trunking Protocol (DTP):

-● DTP Automatically negotiates and establishes trunk links between switches, reducing manual setup.
+● DTP automatically negotiates and establishes trunk links between switches, reducing manual setup.

 ● It allows switches to adjust to changes in network topology without administrator intervention.